DyfanJones/Blog/content/post/2019-09-13-athena-and-r-there-is-another-way.md

 * **Why is RAthena call RAthena?**

 > Isn't it obvious?
 Most R packages that interfaces with databases are called `"R<database>"` for example `RSQLite`, `RPostgreSQL`, etc...
 Plus this package is "roughly" the R equivalent to the superb `Python` package [PyAthena](https://github.com/laughingman7743/PyAthena).
-So calling this pacakge `RAthena` seems like the best fit.
+So calling this package `RAthena` seems like the best fit.

 # Getting Started: